gotreasa/yellow-belt-minesweeper-in-nodejs/NOTES.md

 ## 🍅 Pomodoro 2

-- 🚧 update the domain
+- ✅ update the domain
-- ⚠ add backlog items
+- ✅ add backlog items
+- ⚠ Add support for additional sizes
 - ⚠ add mines to the board
 - ⚠ create game with mines board